 Add tofu, avocado, chickpeas, turmeric, onion powder, garlic powder, and salt to your food processor and mix until well-combined.
 You may need to add a little bit of water to the food processor to get the Guac Sauce to a desired consistency.

-- Layer One: Spoon some of the salsa into the bottom of a 9 X 12 baking pan.
+- Spoon some of the salsa into the bottom of a 9 X 12 baking pan.
 Place 6 corn tortillas over the enchilada sauce.
 Spoon half of the “Meat Sauce” over the tortillas, followed by half of the “Guac Sauce.”

-- Layer Two: Add another layer of corn tortillas followed by half of the grated vegan cheese and a layer of salsa.
+- Add another layer of corn tortillas followed by half of the grated vegan cheese and a layer of salsa.
 Follow that by spreading the remaining “Meat Sauce” followed by the remaining “Guac Sauce.”

-- Topping: Finally, top with one more layer of corn tortillas.
+- Finally, top with one more layer of corn tortillas.
 Cover with remaining salsa and add remaining shredded vegan cheese.
 Bake for 30 minutes until cheese melts.